 Penn Student Intervention Services (SIS) assists the University community in handling emergencies or critical incidents involving the welfare and safety of students.

 The staff of the Office of the Chaplain is available to students, faculty and staff for pastoral support, guidance, or informal advising and counseling.
 The Chaplain, an ordained clergy person, participates in campus ceremonies such as Convocation, Baccalaureate and Commencement and also officiates at weddings and campus memorial services.
 The office serves and supports a wide range of student organizations, fellowships and religious communities on our campus.
 They also develop programming designed to improve interfaith understanding and build meaningful, collaborative relationships across religious difference.
-The Office of the Chaplain also maintains a range of service programming in partnership with faith and community based organizations across the city of Philadelphia.

 Part of Student Health Service, Campus Health seeks to empower the Penn community to Live Well through advocacy, education, and action.
 Campus Health staff focus on a wide variety of healthy living topics including sleep, hygiene, stress reduction, nutrition, exercise, tobacco-free lifestyles and bike safety.
 Key initiatives include annual flu immunization clinics, which vaccinate more than 2,000 people, and yearlong sexual wellness education through events such as "Sex Camp" and "Sex Jeopardy."

 The Office of Alcohol and Other Drug Program Initiatives oversees critical areas of health and wellness that can challenge the academic success of Penn students.
 The office comprises alcohol policy initiatives, violence prevention, data collection, strategic project management, and (in a collaboration with Student Intervention Services) proactive crisis management.